Disney Skyliner: Incidents

 The Disney Skyliner can experience delays and full stops of each of its three lines, which are usually reset either immediately or within 20 minutes, depending on the cause of the stop.
 In more serious circumstances, such as delays of over 20 minutes, where a line is no longer suitable for normal operation and transport, they are kept running until all guests have been escorted out of the gondolas upon reaching the unloading platform at each station.
 Under extreme circumstances, evacuations can be conducted by Reedy Creek Fire Department if a line shuts down and service cannot be reset or restarted.
 Gravel access roads were built under all over-land portions of the route to position aerial platform vehicles for the evacuation processes, while a specialized barge was built to reach the height of the gondolas overwater at Hourglass Lake.

 On October 5, 2019, a gondola became jammed at the Riviera Resort station, just before taking off for Epcot.
 A subsequent backlog of gondolas ensued and got stuck behind the jammed gondola inside the station.
 There were no known injuries, but the Epcot line was closed for the remainder of the night.
-On April 22, 2021, a second collision occurred with two gondolas collided at the Hollywood Studios station; no injuries where reported and the system resumed operation after an inspection by Doppelmayr.
+On April 22, 2021, a second collision occurred with two gondolas collided at the Hollywood Studios station; no injuries were reported and the system resumed operation after an inspection by Doppelmayr.
 A third collision occurred on June 8, 2021, at the Epcot station, also between two gondolas.